• Skip to primary navigation

 Sailor using megaphone

-These companies have people that love to tell anyone and everyone the details behind their idea.
+These companies have people that love to tell anyone and every one the details behind their idea.
 Maybe spilling some high-level thoughts on willing ears could be a form of primary market research to determine whether to proceed with the idea, but this is often merely bragging.
-I cringe upon hearing extreme details of how a potentially novel idea will work without the minimal protection of an executed NDA (Non-Disclosure Agreement). [“Yes”, I realize NDAs are not appropriate for every discussion but that’s a post for another day.]
+I cringe upon hearing extreme details of how a potentially novel idea will work without the minimal protection of an executed NDA (Non-Disclosure Agreement). [“Yes”, I realize NDAs are not appropriate for every discussion, but that’s a post for another day.]

 We’ll patent everything